-- Distributions that you converted to a Roth IRA. - Recharacterizations of traditional IRA contributions to Roth IRA contributions. - Distributions you rolled over to another traditional, SEP, or SIMPLE IRA (whether or not the distribution is an outstanding rollover included on line 6). - Distributions you rolled over to a qualified retirement plan. - A one-time distribution to fund an HSA.
+Distributions that you converted to a Roth IRA.

+Recharacterizations of traditional IRA contributions to Roth IRA contributions.

+· Distributions you rolled over to another traditional, SEP, or SIMPLE IRA (whether or not the distribution is an outstanding rollover included on line 6).

+Distributions you rolled over to a qualified retirement plan.

+• A one-time distribution to fund an HSA.
 For details, see Pub.
-969, Health Savings Accounts and Other Tax-Favored Health Plans. - · Distributions that are treated as a return of contributions under Return of IRA Contributions, earlier. - · Qualified charitable distributions (QCDs).
+969, Health Savings Accounts and Other Tax-Favored Health Plans.

+· Distributions that are treated as a return of contributions under Return of IRA Contributions, earlier.

+Qualified charitable distributions (QCDs).
 For details, see Are Distributions Taxable? in chapter 1 of Pub.
+590-B.

-590-B. - Distributions that are treated as a return of excess contributions under Return of Excess Traditional IRA Contributions, earlier. - Distributions that are incident to divorce.
-The transfer of part or all of your traditional, SEP, or SIMPLE IRA to vour spouse under a divorce or separation agreement isn't taxable to you or your spouse.
+Distributions that are treated as a return of excess contributions under Return of Excess Traditional IRA Contributions, earlier.

+• Distributions that are incident to divorce.
+The transfer of part or all of your traditional, SEP, or SIMPLE IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse.
 If this transfer results in a change in the basis of the traditional IRA of either spouse, both spouses must file Form 8606 and show the increase or decrease in the amount of basis on line 2.
 Attach a statement explaining this adjustment.
 Include in the statement the character of the amounts in the traditional IRA, such as the amount attributable to nondeductible contributions.
-Also. include the name and social security number of the other spouse. - Qualified distributions from Part IV of your 2018 Form 8915-C, if any, you repaid before June 18, 2020.
+Also, include the name and social security number of the other spouse.